 Stroud

 § This page gives an overview of the Stroud local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Stroud lies in the Cotswolds, surrounded by steep valleys, woodland, and farmland.
 Known for its artistic community, the town centre has markets, galleries, and cafes.
 The Five Valleys converge here, offering scenic walking routes and canal paths, while nearby villages such as Painswick and Minchinhampton add charm with stone cottages and historic churches.
 The district’s rolling hills, commons, and canals reflect both natural beauty and industrial heritage.

-The administrative boundary of Stroud can be viewed on OpenStreetMap: District Boundary of Stroud.
+The administrative boundary of Stroud can also be viewed on OpenStreetMap: District Boundary of Stroud.

 Key Facts about Stroud